-In Years 7 and 8, pupils follow a full core curriculum with time devoted to Drama, Art, Technology, PSHE, PE and sport as well as to the more traditional academic curriculum.
+In Years 7 and 8, pupils follow a full core curriculum with time devoted to Drama, Art, Design & Technology, PSHE, PE and sport as well as to the more traditional academic curriculum.
 Pupils study General Science in Year 7, and the three separate sciences from Year 8 onwards.
 There is no setting or streaming.
 This approach continues into Year 9, where the other language options are added to the curriculum.
 Mathematics is set by ability in Years 9, 10 and 11.
 All pupils currently study ten subjects to GCSE (IGCSE in the case of a number of subjects), including English Language, English Literature, Mathematics, at least one science subject and at least one modern language.
-All pupils study four subjects in Year 12.
-They may choose to drop one of these in Year 13 when a number of pupils choose to take an Extended Project Qualification.
+All pupils begin Year 12 studying four subjects.
+A number of pupils will drop to three subjects before the end of Year 13.
+Many also choose to take an Extended Project Oualification.